Anybody out there in the sales department listening in, the air check for e-harmony is being prepared even now.

 Why, that's cheating.

-That's that's deceitful politics.
+That's deceitful politics.

-Hey, that just it's Democrats have a question to ask themselves.
+The Democrats have a question to ask themselves.

 What do you really care about?

-Do you want your constituents to get this $2 increase in the minimum wage, which is just a hidden tax on business.
+You want your constituents to get this $2 increase in the minimum wage, which is just a hidden tax on business.

-It's not even hidden, it's right out in the open.
+It's right out in the open.

-Just because the estate tax rate might be reduced.
+Just because the estate tax rate might be reduced?

 What does that say about you?